hitoshi-watase/sercrod/docs/reference/directives/event-input.md

   If an element is removed by a structural directive, no @input handler is attached.

 - Attribute phase
-  Once Nablla has decided to keep the element, it processes its attributes.
+  Once Sercrod has decided to keep the element, it processes its attributes.
   Event attributes whose name begins with the configured event prefix (by default "@") are recognized as event handlers.
   For @input, this means an input listener is registered in the same pass where colon bindings like :value or :class are processed.

 - Re-render phase
-  After the handler expression has run, Nablla classifies the event as input-like.
+  After the handler expression has run, Sercrod classifies the event as input-like.
-  For input-like events (including input itself), Nablla performs a lightweight update of the host’s children rather than a full host re-render.
+  For input-like events (including input itself), Sercrod performs a lightweight update of the host’s children rather than a full host re-render.
   This is done to keep focus stable while still updating dependent content (for example, live counters or validation messages).

-On subsequent renders (due to data changes or other events), Nablla ensures that @input still points to the current expression and scope.
+On subsequent renders (due to data changes or other events), Sercrod ensures that @input still points to the current expression and scope.

 #### Execution model

 Conceptually, the runtime behaves as follows for @input:

-1. During rendering, Nablla finds an attribute whose name matches the event prefix plus input (by default @input).
+1. During rendering, Sercrod finds an attribute whose name matches the event prefix plus input (by default @input).
 2. It extracts:

    - The event name `input`.
    - Any modifiers (for example, `@input.prevent.update`).
    - The raw expression string from the attribute value.

-3. Nablla registers a native listener on the element using `addEventListener("input", handler, options)` with:
+3. Sercrod registers a native listener on the element using `addEventListener("input", handler, options)` with:

    - `capture` set if `.capture` modifier is present.
    - `passive` set if `.passive` modifier is present.